If you have a lawn, it needs regular mowing. And the clippings have to go somewhere.

 Aeration helps by increasing the flow of oxygen and nutrients to the root system.
 But the best defense in cooler seasons is to bag those clippings.

-Trust Your Lawn To Outback Landscape
+Trust Your Lawn To Outback Landscape in Idaho

 At Outback Landscape, we’d love to answer any questions you have about mulching vs. bagging grass clippings.